 For a dog so scared of hands, hands should deliver only good things.

 The young lady will encourage him to see her as a ‘giver’ and not a ‘taker’.
-This will result in him being able to enjoy and benefit from chew items rather than regard them as something to worry over and guard for fear of losing them.

 I started to teach Rollo to himself choose to touch my hand.
 He would trust me.
 I began teaching him to come to me and touch my open hand, using a clicker.